Helping you to decide where to invest in UK property

 - House prices were likely to fall in 6 of the 11 regions analysed by them during the remainder of 2017

 - Prices could fall by 2.5% in the North East

 - In the North West and Yorkshire, prices were likely to fall by 2%

 - House price growth would be strongest in London, with prices in the South East and East of England rising by 2% and 2.5% respectively

 I can’t make too big a comment on Savills’ five-year forecast made this time last year.
 Except, perhaps, that the average house price in the UK has increased by 4.6% between the end of 2016 to September 2017 (HM Land Registry data).
 Not a standstill, then.

 And, this year, house prices have increased in all but one of the UK’s 12 regions.

 Don’t take any notice of the experts when they make property price forecasts.
 They can’t even get it right over a year, never mind five years.
 Savills isn’t alone in getting it wrong.
 In fact, 8 out of 10 ‘experts’ don’t get their forecasts correct.
 (See my article “Property experts – embarrassing predictions, UK experts who got it wrong”.)

 I’ll make a prediction now.
-Over the long term, property in the UK will continue to be an incredible investment asset.
-Rental income will rise, and property values will increase.
+Over the long term, UK property will continue to be an incredible investment asset.
+Rental income will rise, and UK property values will increase.
 Probably by more than inflation.
 But not everywhere, every year.
 For the real detail, you need to get the magnifying glass out.
 And that’s what our researchers do.